Are you facing strong competition in your fashion niche? Discover how to develop a branding strategy for your fashion brand in 4 steps.

 Not all brands can always create this emotional connection, but certainly, all brands try to build a set of associations that can trigger profitable customer actions.

-The first thing you need to do then is building a keyword map that conveys your brand’s essence.
+The first thing you need to do then is build a keyword map that conveys your brand’s essence.
 Use your train of thought and build an association map that creates a list of words that you would like to be associated with your company.

 Ideally, you should be able to also use your current customers as a sounding board.
 Moreover, you can create focus groups, to explore your customer’s perceptions and build a broad spectrum of adjectives, nouns, and ideas that will allow you to pinpoint some unique and distinctive associations that set your brand apart.